bezokurepo/models/Armenian/README.md

 For Windows users, you can visit the Windows Store https://apps.microsoft.com/detail/9nq7512cxl7t?ocid=webpdpshare

-For Ubuntu copy this instruction into Terminal
+For Ubuntu copy this instruction into the Terminal application
 ```bash
 $ sudo apt-get update
 $ sudo apt-get install python3.6